wilsonmar/wilsonmar.github.io/_posts/2020-01-19-bash-scripts.md

    <pre><strong><a target="_blank" href="https://raw.githubusercontent.com/wilsonmar/DevSecOps/master/bash/sample.sh">https://raw.githubusercontent.com/wilsonmar/DevSecOps/master/bash/sample.sh</a>
    </strong></pre>

-Each feature of the script is explained in my blog article here about bash scripting.

-We could instead have these steps in the Dockerfile, but a bash script provides flexibility of enviornments.

 <hr />

+Each feature of the script is explained below:

+TODO: We could instead have install steps in the Dockerfile, but a bash script provides flexibility of enviornments.

 ## Shebang and comments